Shaved Brussels Sprouts Salad

 This Shaved Brussels Sprout Salad Recipe is a delicious healthy side dish.
-Vegan, keto, paleo, and Whole30, it goes great with any meal!
+A warm brussels sprouts salad that goes with any meal!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.